How air flow meters help enhancing wastewater aeration system?

 Reduce energy costs

-• Resulting in substantial energy savings
+• This results in significant energy savings

 Older aeration systems often lack accurate instrumentation for monitoring air flow.
 Installing FWD-A ultrasonic air flow meters enables operators to gain real-time insights into flow rates, even at low velocities.
 Their design allows for efficient upgrades of legacy infrastructure.